10gaC/Blockhouse-Trial-Task/README.md

 * Partial queue fills - if one is at the back of the queue at a given venue, often they will not see the full available volume, but only a fraction of the total liquidity.
 We could easily model this by shrinking the volume at each venue given our position in the queue.
 * Market latency - some venues may respond slower than others.
 Assigning each venue a probability based on relative latency would allow the allocator to favor faster venues.
 We could for example compute this probability based on past data.
 * Market impact - on assets that are relatively not liquid, market makers and traders can sometimes cause the price if they place a large order.
 We could think about adding a penalty to account for this effect and encourage the ROS to spread the volume over time.

+## Using this project

+The full code is contained in the backtest.py file, which works standalone and only uses basic Python libraries.
+The only requirement is to put the dataset in the current working directory and it is good to go.
+It was coded in Python 3.8, but also works with later versions.